pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

 `initialInc`|float|Required when subcycling is enabled.
 Contains the size of the first time *increment* attempted by Abaqus.
 `maxInc`|float|Required when subcycling is enabled.
 Contains the maximal time *increment* size allowed.
 This value should not be higher than `delta_t`.
 `maxNumInc`|int|Required when subcycling is enabled.
 Contains the maximum number of *increments* that Abaqus is allowed to perform for one time step.
 `minInc`|float|Required when subcycling is enabled.
-Contains the minimal size allowed for a time *increment*..
+Contains the minimal size allowed for a time *increment*.
 `ramp`|boolean| Only used when subcycling is enabled in Abaqus. <br> `false`: Load is considered to be constant throughout the time step. <br>`true`: Load is applied in a ramped fashion throughout the time step.

 ## Overview of operation